deinsoftware/hardhat/README.md

 ### Keyboard Shortcuts

-Choose desired letter combination and let **HardHat** work for you.
+Choose the desired letter combination and let **HardHat** work for you.

 #### Project